yfletberliac/MERL/README.md

 ```bash
 python -m baselines_merl.run --alg=<name of the algorithm> --env=<environment_id> [additional arguments]
 ```
+See [run.sh](run.sh) for a comprehensive list of arguments for this function.
 ### Example 1.
 PPO with MuJoCo HalfCheetah
 For instance, to train a fully-connected network controlling MuJoCo HalfCheetah using PPO for 1M timesteps
 ```bash